This episode of CS is titled, Back in the East – Part 1

 And again, let me be clear to define our terms, when I speak of the Church in the East, I’m not referring to the Eastern Orthodox Church HQ’d in Constantinople; not the Greek Orthodox Church or it’s close cousin, the Russian Orthodox Church.
 The Church in the East was also known as the Nestorian Church and looked to the one-time Bishop of Constantinople, Nestorius who was officially labeled a heretic, but who became the patriarch of a wide-ranging church movement that reached all the way to Japan.

-Even before the Jesuit order was recognized by Rome, its founder, Ignatius Loyola was aware of the need for an able overseer of missions to the East.
-Though he was loath to lose his assistant, in 1540 Loyola sent his ablest lieutenant and close friend, Francis Xavier to the Portuguese colony of Goa in India.
+Even before the Jesuit order was recognized by Rome, Ignatius Loyola was aware of the need for an able overseer of missions to the East.
+Though loath to lose his assistant, in 1540 Loyola sent his ablest lieutenant and close friend, Francis Xavier to the Portuguese colony of Goa in India.
 Xavier remains one of the greatest of all Christian missionaries.
 He possessed an immensely attractive personality and a Paul-like determination to preach the Gospel where Christ had not been named.

 Xavier moved from Goa to the fishermen of the Coromandel coast of India, where he baptized thousands and engaged in discipleship, though by his own admission his command of the language was marginal.
 He visited Sri Lanka from 1541–45, and Indonesia for 2 years before entering Japan in 1549.
-He established a Jesuit mission there and had 2 Christian books translated into the language.
+He established a Jesuit mission there and had a couple Christian books translated into the language.
 Exposure to Japan, with its, at that time, deep respect for all things Chinese, convinced him to do whatever it took to enter China.
 He was poised to do so when he died in 1552.

-He vehemently opposed the conquistador approach to China and Japan both Portugal and Spain had used in their conquest of the Philippines.
+He vehemently opposed the conquistador approach to China and Japan both Portugal and Spain used in their conquest of the Philippines.
 He made 3 trips to Japan from 1578 to 1603.
 Like Francis Xavier, Valignano was convinced of China’s importance as a mission field but failed to make it there.

-That would be left for 2 other Jesuits who carefully followed his missions’ philosophy – Michele Ruggieri and Matteo Ricci [Richie].
+That would be left for 2 other Jesuits who carefully followed his missions philosophy – Michele Ruggieri and Matteo Ricci [Richie].

-Ricci & Ruggieri entered China in 1583.
+Ricci and Ruggieri entered China in 1583.
 They and their successors earned the deep respect of the Chinese, not least for their mathematical and astronomical abilities but because of their high regard for Chinese culture.

 Ruggieri, a lawyer from Italy, worked with Ricci in Portuguese Macau before moving to the mainland.
 Together, they produced a Portuguese—Chinese dictionary, and Ruggieri later composed the first Chinese-Catholic catechism.
 He was proficient enough in the language to compose Chinese poetry.

 Ricci, an outstanding intellectual, mastered the Confucian classics and came to believe that the kind of grounding he’d received in the works of Thomas Aquinas and his use of Aristotle was compatible with the moral ideals set out by Confucius.
-Ricci’s work of 1603, titled The Meaning of the Lord of Heaven, adopted this approach in reaching out to the Chinese literati, among whom he was deeply admired.
+Ricci’s work of 1603, titled The Meaning of the Lord of Heaven, adopted this approach in reaching the Chinese literati, among whom he was deeply admired.
 Ricci believed participation by Chinese Christians in ancestor rites did not compromise their faith.

-Uh: We might disagree with him on that one.
+And yes: We’d probably disagree with him on that one.

-The issues raised by the rites dispute weren’t laid to rest until 1939, when Catholics were finally allowed to take part in ancestral veneration and the rites were accepted as mere civil demonstrations of honor, which had lost any of their earlier pagan associations.
+The issues raised by the Rites dispute weren’t laid to rest until 1939, when Catholics were finally allowed to take part in ancestral veneration and the rites were accepted as mere civil demonstrations of honor, which had lost any of their earlier pagan associations.

 The idea of the religious superiors was “You can lead people to faith all day long.
 But you can’t make them priests!
 Priests come from Europe, for goodness sake.
 Everyone knows that.
-I mean, just imagine what a nightmare you’re making if you start ordaining Vietnamese, or Indian, or Chinese, or Japanese as priests.
+I mean, just imagine what a nightmare you’re making if you start ordaining Vietnamese, Indian, Chinese, and Japanese as priests.
 I mean come on!
-Let’s not get carried away.
-De Rhodes knew it was right to ordain nationals & disregarded the ban placed on him, eventually leading to his expulsion from the Jesuits.
-Nevertheless, by 1640, there were some 100,000 Vietnamese Christians.
+Let’s not get carried away.”

 But there was a sharp change in attitude by Japanese political authorities later in the 16th C due to a fiercely-resurgent nationalism.
-In 1614 all Jesuits were expelled.
+In 1614, all Jesuits were expelled.
 Persecution broke out for the 300,000 Japanese Christians in a population of 20 million.
 Christians were crucified in Nagasaki and there were more mass executions in 1622.
 The policy was pursued with great savagery between 1627-34 and resulted in many, what came to be known as ‘hidden Christians’, whom 19th C missionaries found retained their knowledge of many of the symbols of the Christian faith, when Japan opened 2 Cs later.
-Despite the eventual persecution of Christians in Japan in the later 16th & early 17th Cs, Andrew Ross, a Protestant, judged the Jesuit mission in Japan to be the most successful approach to a sophisticated society since the conversion of the Roman Empire.
+Despite the eventual persecution of Christians in Japan in the later 16th and early 17th Cs, Andrew Ross, a Protestant, judged the Jesuit mission in Japan to be the most successful approach to a sophisticated society since the conversion of the Roman Empire.